 For example, I almost always (greater than 98% of the time) hit a 16 when the dealer's up card is a 7 or better.

 I know the math, and proven it for myself.
-Standing on 16, hoping the dealer does not have a "made hand" (17 through 21) is a statistical loser 72% of the time, because 72% of the time the dealer will in fact have a made hand, or draw to one, taking your money.
-Alternatively, hitting 16, even with it's unfavorable chance of busting (eight of thirteen cards, the 6 through King), produces a statistical loss only 60 percent of the time, because five of thirteen cards (5 down to the Ace) will produce a tie, or a better hand than the dealer.
+Standing at 16, hoping the dealer does not have a "made hand" (17 through 21) is a statistical loser 72% of the time, because 72% of the time the dealer will in fact have a made hand, or draw to one, taking your money.
+Alternatively, hitting 16, even with its unfavorable chance of busting (eight of thirteen cards, the 6 through King), produces a statistical loss only 60 percent of the time, because five of thirteen cards (5 down to the Ace) will produce a tie, or a better hand than the dealer.

 Putting it another way, this means that standing on sixteen (against a 7 or better) wins only 28% of the time, while hitting produces a winner 40% of the time.
 This is a significant difference.

-So if you're a gambler, and play Blackjack, please leave a comment explaining what you do in this situation, hit or stay, and why.
+So if you're a gambler, and like to play Blackjack, please leave a comment explaining what you do in this situation, hit or stay, and why.
 I promise not to try to argue the rightness or wrongness of your strategy.
 I'm just curious.
 Who knows, maybe I'm missing something here.

-By the way, I won three hundred dollars on a two hundred dollar "buy-in" while playing at a ten dollar minimum bet table.
+By the way, I won three hundred dollars on a two hundred dollar "buy-in" while playing at a ten dollar minimum table bet.
 That was certainly entertaining, and I diverted the winnings directly into my bank account.
 The icing on the cake?
 The casino gave me a ten dollar meal ticket, to encourage me to come back another time.
 I ordered a steak, egg and hash browns plate, to go.
 It will make a delicious breakfast.

 I hope to see you out there on the road.